 You can read the full article on crucial-enviro.co.uk.

-The team at Asbestos Fighters are fully qualified to carry out asbestos removal in homes and business premises and have the regulated equipment and training to ensure no one is put at risk.
+The asbestos removal experts at Asbestos Fighters are fully qualified to carry out asbestos removal in homes and business premises and have the regulated equipment and training to ensure no one is put at risk.
 If you have concerns that there may be asbestos present in your building, contact us today for an asbestos survey.
 We provide surveys, asbestos removal, asbestos disposal and more – take a look at the full range of asbestos services we offer.